45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

 This is not exactly a weekly spread, it seems like this is more like a weekly journaling page.

-But it’s so happy and so full of color, I had to include it here.
-Plus you can always just add a to-do list instead of journaling and it will work perfectly as a weekly spread.
+But it's so happy and so full of color, I had to include it here.
+Plus you can always just add a to-do list instead of journaling, and it will work perfectly as a weekly spread.

-I think it’s a risky idea to fill out the entire background with color, but I think it worked so well on this one.
+So much color in this one!
+I think it's a risky idea to fill out the entire background with color, but I think it worked so well on this one.

 What a cute idea to bring a puppy to the Bullet Journal pages.
+And I can only admire the artistic abilities of this creator because the drawings are so good!

+Red is not usually my color, but here it looks so absolutely stunning.
 I think I really love that red here is used as an accent and not the overwhelming main color.

 Minimalist Weekly Spreads

 The minimalist Bullet Journal style is gorgeous.
-As you guessed from the name it means that every spread is stripped to essentials and has almost no decorations and any extra flourishes.
+As you guessed from the name, it means that every spread is stripped to essentials and has almost no decorations and any extra flourishes.
 Less is more.

 This spread looks amazing, I think especially because it's black and white.

-For minimalist spreads like these, I always feel like the best decoration is handwriting. if you’re working on yours, be sure to check my post 9 Simple Tricks To Improve Your Handwriting.
+For minimalist spreads like these, I always feel like the best decoration is handwriting.

 There is so much beauty in simplicity, these pages definitely make me want to try minimalist style myself.